paulchyz/OCI_Streaming_Pipeline/README.md

 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click on the hyperlinked name under `Name` column, which corresponds to the Stream resource that you created from your Resource Manager deployment.
 4. Click on the `Developer tools` icon on the upper right-hand side of the page, and then click `Cloud Shell`.
-5. Copy the contents of [stream.py](./modules/compute/stream.py) from this repository using the `Copy raw contents` button, which appears as two overlapping squares.
+5. Copy the contents of [stream.py](./modules/compute/stream.py) from this repository to your clipboard.
 You will replace boilerplate code with this custom logic using the `vi` text editor and associated `vi`-related commands.
 	\
 	On Cloud Shell, open a new file named `stream.py`.
 	```